iElric/Cupid/REPORT.md

   are still null.
 We proceed only we get the value.
 In this way, we solve the asynchronous problem.
-* Compared to the game project, the channel part is more complex since we implement the chat functionality.
+* Compared to the game project, the channel part is more complex since we implement the chat functionality and notification functionality.
   Instead using a single channel and using handle out to filter by id.
-We let the user to join multiple channel.
+  We let the user to join multiple chat channels and a notification channel.
 For each matched people, the user have to join a channel with him/her.
 By doing this, the speed of passing message should be faster since each channel process its own message.
-What’s more, it simplify the code complexity.
+What’s more, we separate chat and notification and simplify the code complexity.
 The messages are sent through channel and can be backuped in a backup agent.